 Polanco: Where to Stay in Mexico City for Families

 North of the Bosque de Chapultepec is the trendy, upscale neighborhood of Polanco.
 The main shopping avenue is flanked by elegant Spanish colonial homes, while the lush side streets play host to avant garde architecture such as the futuristic Museo Soumaya, an enigmatic monument that stands out from the Mexico City streetscape.

 Polanco is the most upscale residential area in Mexico City, and there are plenty of safe, kid-friendly spaces here for families with little ones.
 It’s also here where you’ll find the highest concentration of Airbnbs and apartments suitable for families.

 Things to Do in Polanco, Mexico City

-- Wander around the Soumaya Museum and admire works of art from world-famous painters like Picasso, Renoir, Dali, and Van Gogh.
+- Wander around the Soumaya Museum (one of the best art museums in CDMX) and admire works of art from world-famous painters like Picasso, Renoir, Dali, and Van Gogh.
 The collection of more than 66,000 pieces has been split into two buildings: one in Plaza Loreto and the other in Plaza Carso.